 Paying Your Loan

-Most title loans only last for a short period of time.
+Most auto title loans only last for a short period of time.
 If you can’t repay the loan, it rolls over into a new loan.
 More fees and interest are added to the loan, increasing the cost.
 Traditional lenders allow you to pay over time, such as six or 12 months, paying some of the balance along with the principle.
-While the interest rate is still high, it is often lower than the other type of title loan.
+While the interest rate is still high, it is often lower than the other type of car title loan.

 Another option with some lenders is an interest-only payment.
 You’re only required to pay the accrued interest until the final payment, which is when the entire balance is due.